isomerpages/govtech-corp/media/technews/_posts/2021-09-02-post-Making Tech Talk Exciting: Lessons from the GovTech's marketing team.md

 <p>Convincing people that it will improve their lives.</p>
 </li>
 </ul>
-<p>If you’re interested in helping shape Government e-services, sign up to
-be part of the Tech<a href="https://www.tech.gov.sg/get-involved/tech-kaki-newsletter?utm_source=techkaki&amp;utm_medium=facebook&amp;utm_campaign=referral" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">&nbsp;Kaki</a>&nbsp;community,
-where you may be invited to co-create some of GovTech’s products!</p>
 <h3>Overcoming the challenges of a wide target audience</h3>
 <p>Typically, brands get to tailor-fit their messages or products to specific
 or niche audiences – based on factors such as age, interest, or gender.</p>